Clinical and Scientific Programme

 Freddy Jeanneteau, Ph.D.
 Director of research, Institut de génomique fonctionnelle, University of Montpellier.

 PWS – a model for understanding the wiring of the social brain

-Freddy Jeanneteau has a PhD from the University of Paris Pierre and Marie Cury, following which he trained at New York University with Professor Moses Chao to learn about neuroprotection.
+Freddy Jeanneteau has a PhD from the University of Paris Pierre and Marie Curie, following which he trained at New York University with Professor Moses Chao to learn about neuroprotection.
 Freddy opened his lab in 2013 at the University of Montpellier to clarify how hormones control our behaviours and how their dysfunctions lead to pathologies.
 The lab has applied their efforts for the past 5 years, together with the excellent collaborators Professor Maithé Tauber (Toulouse Hospital) and Dr Francoise Muscatelli (Inserm, Marseille), to explore disease modification strategies in Prader Willi syndrome.

 IPWSO was established so that PWS associations, families, clinicians and caregivers around the world could exchange information and support and have a united global voice under one umbrella.

 Information for Medical Professionals